Skip to main content

 Triggers

 When software updates (or firmware upgrades) occur, not all of them go smoothly.
-If a device fails to upgrade, the dashboard will notice the difference in the version set for the device versus what version is actually installed and running.
+If a device fails to upgrade, the dashboard will notice the difference in the version set for the device versus the version that is actually installed and running.

 Troubleshooting Steps